Compaq Deskpro 386: Development

-Shortly after, Microsoft was brought on board as a consultant for potential software compatibility issues with the plethora of MS-DOS-based software on the market.
+Microsoft was brought on board as a consultant for potential software compatibility issues with the plethora of MS-DOS-based software on the market.
 As well, Compaq asked Microsoft what other operating systems they could provide that had better 32-bit support for the 386.
 By the time of the Deskpro's release, the most advanced operating system that Microsoft offered was Xenix System V/286, which Compaq offered as an optional pack-in for selecting buyers.
 A 32-bit version for the 386 was promised in the first quarter of 1987.
-The Deskpro 386 had the full support of Bill Gates, chairman of Microsoft at the time.
-Speaking retrospectively in 1997, Gates expressed:
+The Deskpro 386 had the full support of Microsoft head Bill Gates.
+Gates recalled in 1997:

 A big milestone [in the history of the personal computer industry] was that the folks at IBM didn't trust the 386.
 They didn't think it would get done.
 So we encouraged Compaq to go ahead and just do a 386 machine.
 That was the first time people started to get a sense that it wasn't just IBM setting the standards, that this industry had a life of its own, and that companies like Compaq and Intel were in there doing new things that people should pay attention to.

-Early prototypes of the Deskpro 386 featured were designed around the 12-MHz clock speed of the earliest production batches of the 80386 and so featured a 6-MHz bus clock.
+Early prototypes of the Deskpro 386 were designed around the 12-MHz clock speed of the earliest production batches of the 80386 and so featured a 6-MHz bus clock.
 By the time the Deskpro 386 came out, yields of 16-MHz 386's had reached acceptable numbers, and so the bus clock was upgraded to 8 MHz.
 Regarding RAM, four different paths were taken by Stimac's team to determine the best memory configuration for both performance and cost.
 A static-column DRAM design was chosen as the winner, against pure page mode DRAM, traditional asynchronous DRAM, and DRAM backed with cache.
 On the mass storage front, the use of SCSI hard drives was considered early on but abandoned due to a performance penalty incurred with SCSI drive controllers over the ISA bus.
 They found a vendor of ESDI drives that were able to put the controller hardware onto the drive itself, leading to acceptable performance.